Superflex Posters 2-Pack

 These posters are visual tools that encourage kids to use self-regulation and flexible-thinking throughout the day!
 Once children are using the Superflex: A Superhero Social Thinking Curriculum, hang these posters in your classroom, clinic, or home to remind kids of the strategies they’ve learned and to help you strengthen teachable moments.
 New to Superflex?
 See what it’s all about in this short article.

-The Unthinkables poster depicts the 14 original characters, their names, and anti-social powers.
+The Unthinkables* poster (we are officially changing Unthinkables to UnthinkaBots over the course of 2021-22) depicts the 14 original characters, their names, and anti-social powers.
 The Thinkables poster depicts the 14 counterpart cast, their names, and the Unthinkable each character helps to defeat.
 When you compare the two posters, you’ll see that each Unthinkable and corresponding Thinkable are placed in the same location on each poster.
 Due to popular request, the posters are now smaller!
 Dimensions: 18" width x 24" length each.

 A diverse group of kids as Superflex joins the cast on each poster—reinforcing that Superflex lives inside each child.
 Drive this concept home with our free Superflex is Me handout!